JetBrains/teamcity-documentation/topics/agent-pools.md

 </note>

 When you have configured agent pools, you can:
-* Filter the build queue by pools.
+* filter the build queue by pools;
-* Use grouping by pool on the [Agent Matrix and Agent Statistics](viewing-agents-workload.md) pages.
+* use grouping by pool on the [Agent Matrix and Agent Statistics](viewing-agents-workload.md) pages.

 <seealso>
         <category ref="concepts">